andyjdavis/MandarinMojo/README.md

 TODO

+- PlayerInfoManager should method to calc number of pending review questions. display in review arena?
+On map too?

+- improve review arena problem queue. store words sorted for the user by difficulty (wrong answers, time to pick correct). only words you got wrong in review?

+- getting a problem wrong in NOT review should alter the review queue

 - Fix opacity handling in util.js

+- audio not working for some.

-- chrome sound doesn't work in chrome incognito window.
+- Sound doesn't work in chrome incognito window.
 Can use to test error detection.

 - Failed to load resource: the server responded with a status of 404 (Not Found) http://translate.google.com/translate_tts?ie=utf-8&tl=zh-CN&q=%E8%8F%9C

+- Tell the player they can press h for high scores

+- Mark arenas complete.

 - enemies get quicker as you move up the levels?

-- audio not working for some.

 - bosses